 4. Healthy and strong nails

 Similar to hair, our nails are made up of keratin layers.
 Protein, iron and vitamin C are all important contributing nutrients for keratin synthesis and healthy hair and nails.
-One study found oral supplementation of collagen to be especially effective when it comes to combating brittle nails.
+Some studies found oral supplementation of collagen to be especially effective when it comes to combating brittle nails.
 The study even found that collagen can improve nail growth!

 It is important to keep in mind that for healthy nail and hair, it takes more than a short period of extra collagen intake.
 To improve the overall health of hair and nails requires a commitment to incorporate more proteins, collagen and healthy foods in general to your diet.
 Over time, collagen can help your nails:

 - Reduced frequency of broken/chipped nails